Skip to Content

 In QueryPie KAC, you configure access control policies for k8s using YAML-based policies.
 This guide explains how to set Actions to avoid difficulties using client tools such as kubectl, Lens, and k9s due to misconfigured policies.

-Therefore, unless there is a specific mission to manage Kubernetes API Groups, we generally recommend setting apiGroups to ”*” and controlling access via resources.
+Therefore, unless you have a specific mission to manage Kubernetes API Groups, it is generally recommended to set apiGroups to ”*” and control access via resources.

 3rd Party Client Tool - Lens screen